May 6, 2026

 This tool allows you to send a clear, sourced letter directly to them and their offices in just a few minutes.
 No data is collected or stored.
 This tool builds your letter directly on screen.
 Simply copy and paste the personalized letter into your email, add the recipients, add one of our suggested subject lines, or write your own, and send.

-Copy this letter and paste it into an email to the addresses shown above.
-You can edit it before sending.
+Copy and paste into an email to LGGovernance@gov.bc.ca.
+You can edit before sending.